13/9/2017 by Duane Cormell

 Work with Realm on a retained basis to guarantee the right results

-If you are interested in utilising Realm’s expertise, cutting-edge technology and extensive network of candidates as part of your candidate search, get in touch with me today.
-Call 03300 245 606 and ask to speak to me, Duane Cormell or, alternatively, email email@example.com.
+If you are interested in utilising Realm’s legal recruitment expertise and extensive network of candidates as part of your candidate search, get in touch with me today.
+Call 03300 245 606 and ask to speak to Duane Cormell or, alternatively, email email@example.com.